Personal Training

 • Step 2Fill out a Personal Training Registration Form at the Student Recreation Center front desk or fill out the online application form Payment is not required until the first session with your personal trainer.

-• Step 3: A personal trainer will contact you within 5 working days to set up your first appointment.
+• Step 3: A personal trainer will contact you as soon as they are able.

 Each personal training session lasts about an hour.
 The first meeting is devoted to assessing fitness level, body measurements, exercise, and health history and goals.